 Mark E. Josephson Abstract Competition & VT Innovation Award

-Access Abstract Competition Application >>
+Abstract Competition • Abstract Submission >>

-Abstracts Submission Policy and Guideline Summary.
-Please review before Submission.
+Abstract Submission Policy and Guideline Summary.

-Submission Deadline: September 17, 2023.
+Submission Deadline: September 5, 2024.

 • Abstracts must be submitted in English.